-The key stakeholders for output 2 are the different CSO's and NGO's and community-based organisations that represent different population groups whether village communities, religious groups, women's organisations, youth organisations, people with disabilities and other disadvantaged groups.
+The key stakeholders for output 2 (sub-output 2.1.) are the different CSO's and NGO's and community-based organisations that represent different population groups whether village communities, religious groups, women's organisations, youth organisations, people with disabilities and other disadvantaged groups.

-Key stakeholders for output 3 are the EAOs as well as the government, as this output is about improving engagement between EAOs (and their affiliated CSOs) and the government.
+Key stakeholders for output 2 (sub-output 2.2.) are the EAOs as well as the government, as this output is about improving engagement between EAOs (and their affiliated CSOs) and the government.

-Key stakeholders for output 4 are the IDPs and their representative organisations, the S/R governments, the Ministry of Social Welfare, Relief and Resettlement, the VTAs and local host communities, the various humanitarian agencies and UN entities involved in finding durable solutions to the IDP challenges.
+Key stakeholders for output 2 (sub-output 2.3.) are the IDPs and their representative organisations, the S/R governments, the Ministry of Social Welfare, Relief and Resettlement, the VTAs and local host communities, the various humanitarian agencies and UN entities involved in finding durable solutions to the IDP challenges.